 What Kind of Real Estate Agent Do You Want?

 Finding a new home is an exciting experience!
-You’ve spent hours online, window shopping for homes, and daydreaming about how amazing it will be to live in your new space.
-However, before you can live the dream, another big decision needs to be made.
+You’ve probably spent hours online, window shopping for homes and daydreaming about how fantastic living in your new space will be.
+However, you face a critical decision before pursuing your dream.

-This decision will have a significant impact on the rest of your homebuying experience.
+This decision will significantly impact the rest of your homebuying experience.
 Choose carefully.
 Not every real estate agent is skilled in representing buyers.
 Even fewer have earned their Accredited Buyer’s Representative (ABR®) designation.
 (It’s easy to search online for ABR® designees near you.)

-Take time to meet several buyer’s agents.
+Take time to talk to several buyer’s agents.
 Listen to how they describe their services and be ready to ask questions.

-Let them know you’re meeting with other agents too, explaining that you understand the importance of having a solid partnership with your agent.
-You want to make this decision before searching for homes, so the buying process is as successful as possible for everyone involved.
+It’s essential to have a solid partnership with your agent.
+You want to choose one before viewing homes so the buying process is as successful as possible for everyone involved.

 Real estate agents want a rewarding partnership as much as you do.
 It’s always more enjoyable working for loyal and satisfied clients.
-Plus, you’re more likely to provide referrals that will help your agent’s business grow.
+Plus, you’re more likely to provide referrals to help your agent’s business grow.

-Before selecting agents to interview, consider your personality and what type of agent is most suitable.
+Before selecting agents to interview, consider your personality and how it might align with a real estate professional.
+What type of agent is most suitable?
 Here are three possibilities.

-Are you the kind of person who makes lists, prioritizes, and knows what you do and don’t want?
+Are you the person who makes lists, prioritizes, and knows what you want?
 Have you already decided where you will compromise and what’s non-negotiable?

-If this is not your first rodeo, you may not need or want hand-holding.
-You may prefer to accomplish your purchase expeditiously, so you can begin the next phase of your life—living in your new home.
+If this is not your first real estate rodeo, you may not need or want hand-holding.
+Instead, you may prefer to accomplish your purchase quickly and efficiently, so you can begin the next phase of your life—living in your new home.

-You may not want your agent to set up showings until they’ve identified five properties that meet all your requirements, viewed in one day.
+You may not want your agent to arrange showings until they’ve identified several properties that meet all your requirements, viewed in one day.
 You are well-organized and want an agent with the same temperament.
-If so, let them know what you need.
+If so, let them know your preferences.

-Maybe you’re venturing into new territory and want someone who has lived in the area for many years.
-You’re interested in an agent who already has, or can get, answers to your long list of questions and can point you to the best resources for information and assistance.
-You want to feel educated and confident about decisions that include and extend beyond homes for sale.
+Suppose your decision to buy a home involves venturing into new territory.
+In that case, you may be interested in an agent who already has, or can get, answers to your long list of questions and can point you to the best resources for information and assistance.

-Find the expertise you need to help you make the best purchase decision.
+Find the expertise you need to help you make the best buying decision.

 3. The Soft Touch

-What if you need a little extra attention, don’t want to feel rushed, and don’t require specialized expertise?
+What if you need extra attention, don’t want to feel rushed, but don’t require specialized expertise?

 If you are new to home buying and have no idea what the right decision might be, you may prefer working with an agent with fewer years under their belt.
 Why?
 Because they are more likely to welcome the opportunity to provide the extra attention you desire.